Validation: Assuring Data Integrity

 Alice calls the same zome function with the string "orca whales".
 Again, the function calls create_entry and the commit is staged to the scratch space.

-Again, the conductor converts the committed action into operations calls the validation function on each of them.
+Again, the conductor converts the committed action into operations and calls the validation function on each of them.

 This time, the validation function sees two words.
 It returns Invalid("too many words").